The Song of the South Pacific: Fiji & the Mamanuca Islands

 Distracting the school kids in Yanuya village

-We sat on the floor in a circle during the brief ceremony and then were given the opportunity to drink a bowl of the murky brown liquid.
-I had tried kava before on a previous South Pacific island and decided to pass but several of the Seaspray passengers gave it a go.
+We sit on the floor in a circle during the brief ceremony and then are given the opportunity to drink a bowl of the murky brown liquid.
+I tried kava on a previous South Pacific island and decide to pass but several of the Seaspray passengers give it a go.

-After thanking the village chief and doing a little shopping in the craft market, we began the walk back through the village to the boat.
-By this time the children were getting out of school and then ran excitedly to the school’s fence line to greet us as we walked by.
+After thanking the village chief and doing a little shopping in the craft market, we begin the walk back through the village to the boat.
+By this time the children are out of school and they run excitedly to the school’s fence line to greet us as we walk by.

 Yanuya Island Fiji Mamanucas